Feb 2, 2022, 9:42:48 AM CST Jul 1, 2022, 1:41:18 PM CDT

 This report from the CDC found some evidence that COVID‑19 infection may increase a child's risk for developing type 1 or type 2 diabetes.
 While it's important that parents are aware of the potential risk, Dr. Adhikari explains that this study is not definitive.

-As COVID‑19 spreads, we're continuing to learn more about the different variants and their behaviors.
-Experts do know that people with either type 1 or type 2 diabetes are at increased risk for severe COVID‑19 illness.
-"In general, people with diabetes are more likely to experience adverse outcomes from any viral infection in comparison to the general population," says Dr. Adhikari.
+"In general, people with diabetes are more likely to get sicker or experience worse complications from any viral infection in comparison to the general population," says Dr. Adhikari.

 Monitoring your child after COVID‑19 infection